theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/target-principal-TPN.md

 ![XU TPN UPN](../assets/images/xu/articles/xu_UPN_steffan@.png){:class="img-responsive"}

 !!! note
-    After changing the user context of the Windows service, the UPN or SPN for logging in to the Xtract Universal Server must also be adjusted.
+    After changing the user context of the Windows service, the UPN or SPN for logging in to the {{ productName }} Server must also be adjusted.

 ### Service Principal Name (SPN)